mxWellSmart/AppleBehindMusicInterface/README.md

 # AppleBehindMusicInterface
-Try to reproduce the interface of AppleMusic "Behind the music" web page.
+Try to reproduce the interface of AppleMusic "Behind the songs" web page.